-A payment for damages for a breach of a tenancy/license agreement (or of an agreement between a letting agent and a relevant person) is permitted.
+The landlord or agent can charge for damages for a breach of a tenancy or licence agreement, or of an agreement between a letting agent and a relevant person.
 This allows for damages to be deducted from a tenancy deposit or claimed via court action, for example to cover the cost of repairs caused by the tenant’s action.

 Replacement of key or security device